Climate Monitoring and Assessment

 Outlook: On Course

-The outlook of this outcome is on course as progress continues on assessing climate change trends related to physical change (e.g., temperature, precipitation, sea level rise).
-We have developed trend-based recommendations related to restoration and protection policies, programs and projects (e.g., STAC Rising Water Temperature Workshop, BMP climate uncertainty report).
+The outlook of this outcome is on course as progress continues for assessing climate change trends related to physical change (e.g., temperature, precipitation, sea level rise).
+The Chesapeake Bay Program has developed water temperature trend-based recommendations related to restoration and protection policies and programs found in the STAC Rising Water Temperatures report.
 To stay on course, these recommendations need to be reviewed and implemented by their respective partner programs (e.g., natural resource agencies, federal agencies, local governments).
+The Climate Resiliency Workgroup supports efforts to connect partners to make progress on these recommendations.

 Air Temperature Change

 According to data from the National Oceanic and Atmospheric Administration (NOAA), air temperature across the Chesapeake Bay watershed has increased over the last 100 years.
-Of the 33 climate divisions located within the watershed, 32 have experienced statistically significant long-term increases in air temperature.
-Average increases in air temperature have ranged from 0.4 degrees Fahrenheit per century in southern West Virginia to more than 2.5 degrees Fahrenheit per century in Delaware.
-Regions closer to the mainstem of the Bay have warmed more than regions farther upstream.
-In some parts of the country, climate change is causing more frequent “high temperature extremes.”
+In 2021, all 33 of the climate divisions located within the watershed have experienced statistically significant increases in average air temperature when compared to the baseline time period from 1901-2000.
+This is an increase from 2017, when 32 of the climate divisions showed statistically significant increases.
+Rates of increase range from 0.6°F per century in southern West Virginia to more than 2.8°F per century in Delaware.
+This is higher than 2017’s range of 0.4 degrees Fahrenheit per century to about 2.5 degrees Fahrenheit per century.
+Climate divisions closer to the Bay have warmed more than regions farther upstream in the watershed.

 Annual Precipitation Change